 Holiday Planning and Effective Time Management

 Whenever I explore the topic of time management with some of my business coaching clients, I suggest that their holiday plan should be the first thing they map out each year.
 While this is a new concept for some, many clients I work with acknowledge their need to take a short break from the busyness of their work and home lives and value taking regular country / interstate retreats or 1-2 overnight stays at CBD hotels.
 By prioritising taking a break, it gives you a regular event to look forward to, where the pace is perhaps slower or different.
 By allowing yourself to depart from your normal routine, slow down and get away from the busyness of life and your work schedule, you are creating space for your mind and your soul to reflect and process.
 And for introverts and ambiverts, this is essential to recharge.
-Read more here about my ambivert journey.
+Read “Discovering I am an Ambivert”.

 The Career Case for Taking Holidays